The Golf Shop at the Cranbrook Golf Club is a fully functional shop that offers amenities to both the public and the current membership.

-Our custom fitting and extensive Demo Program along with our three fitting cart systems (TaylorMade, Ping, Callaway) ensure customers receive a product that is right for them.
+Our custom fitting and extensive Demo Program along with our three fitting cart systems (TaylorMade, Ping, Callaway) and our NEW FULL SWING LAUNCH MONITOR ensures customers receive a product that is right for them.

 If you require customized equipment or apparel, or ideas for corporate or tournament give-aways the Golf Shop staff would be delighted to help you out.

 Without properly fitted golf clubs, golfers may be forced to make changes to their set-up or golf swings to accommodate their clubs and may not play to the best of their abilities.
 In severe cases, poorly fitted equipment can cause recurring bad shots.
 In a lot of cases, better fitted equipment will complement individual characteristics and lead to consistently better shots.

 Golf Clubs displayed at golf shops are usually offered in mainstream options only.
 Adding to the confusion is a lack of standardization from manufacturer to manufacturer.
 Buying golf clubs off the rack, unless you know your exact requirements, is pretty much like buying shoes without trying them on.